 1 YEAR AFTER SURGERY

-As a part of your aftercare, we advise all patients to book in once a year to see their surgeon for a brief assessment of the consistent results.
-Full Rhinoplasty recovery takes up to 12 months.
-This is because we include all hidden aspects of the recovery such as internal cartilage scar healing.
+As a part of your aftercare, we advise all patients to book around their anniversary stage for a final assessment of the results.
+The full recovery after a nose reshaping surgery takes up to 12 months, but can sometimes continue with minor internal healing.
+This is because we include all the hidden aspects of the recovery such as internal cartilage scar healing and superficial swelling reduction.